What is a credit limit increase?

 Steps to apply

-- Tap on the account for the card you want to request the limit increase for
+- Select the card you want to request the limit increase for.

-- Review the information displayed and select ‘Submit’
+- Review the information displayed and select 'Confirm'.